olivomarco/wp-container-apps/wordpress-setup.md

 az acr build --registry $ACR_NAME --image $IMAGE_NAME --file Dockerfile .
 ```

+Now, our Azure Container Registry contains our custom, stateless Wordpress image.

 ### Deploy Database

 Wordpress needs a MySQL DB.
-Luckily, Azure offers a managed MySQL database we can use and completely avoid messing up with virtual machines and MySQL installation.
+Azure offers a managed MySQL database we can use so that we completely avoid messing up with virtual machines and MySQL installations.

-We can deploy our database with the following commands:
+We can deploy our database and have it up&running with the following commands:

 ```bash
 az mysql flexible-server create --location $LOCATION --resource-group $RG_NAME \